Halloween Face Painting

 Sit your child in a chair that is high enough that you can work on the face without bending over.
 Tie the hair away from the face.
 Most kits come with applicators, but you may find that you are more comfortable working with your own.
 Soft sponges, like stipple sponges from an art store, are good for applying base paints.

 Thin paintbrushes or makeup sticks or crayons from the kit are good for making lines.
 Your own powder puff is best for finishing off the face painting.
-You can use baby powder to set the paints and brush off the excess with
+You can use baby powder to set the paints and brush off the excess with a cosmetic brush.

 A Basic Kit